kcenon/monitoring_system/docs/KNOWN_ISSUES.md

 ## STUB Implementations

-The following components are marked as STUB and are **not production-ready**:
+The following components are marked as STUB and are **not fully implemented**:

 | Component | File | Status | Ticket |
 |-----------|------|--------|--------|